 Concrete slab-on-grade should rest over compacted, free draining and well graded structural fill only.
-Therefore, all fill including organic or otherwise deleterious material shall be removed from the proposed building's footprint.
+Therefore, all fill including organic or otherwise deleterious material shall be removed from each of the proposed residential unit footprint.
 The exposed undisturbed native subgrade should then be inspected and approved by qualified geotechnical personnel.